 Upside-down catfish are among the most entertaining fish you can have in your tank.
 As their name suggests, they swim upside down.
 In fact, it isn’t uncommon for them to spend a great deal of time belly-up, without a care in the world.
-They are also skilled hiders, and can be especially shy during daylight hours.
+They are also skilled hiders and can be especially shy during daylight hours.

 These are peaceful, easy to care for fish, and great for a community tank.
-Consider a planted aquarium with lot of hiding spots.
+Consider a planted aquarium with a lot of hiding spots.
 While they will scavenge and eat some algae, be sure to feed sinking pellets and algae wafers to supplement their diet.